bnb-chain/BEPs/BEP12.md

-# BEP12: Introduce customized validation scripts and transfer memo validation
+# BEP12: Introduce customized scripts and transfer memo validation
 ## Summary
-This BEP describes a new feature that enables users to customize validation scripts, and introduces the first validation script for transaction memo.
+This BEP describes a new feature that enables addresses to customize scripts, and introduces the a validation script for transfer transaction memo.
 ## Abstract
-In some circumstance, users may want to specify some additional validations on some transactions.
+In some circumstances, users may want to specify some additional functions or/and validations on some transactions.

-Taking exchange for example, for Bitcoin and Ethereum, exchanges create unique addresses for each clients.
+Taking exchange for example, for Bitcoin and Ethereum, exchanges create unique addresses for each client.
 It costs them too much effort to manage secret files and collect tokens to cold wallet.
-So now, for new blockchain platform, exchanges tend to use a single address for client deposit and require clients to input memo to identify client account information.
+So now, for new blockchain platforms, exchanges tend to use a single address for client deposit and require clients to input memo (or call it “tag”) to identify client account information.

 However, this user experience change causes a lot of problems for both exchange customer support and clients.
-Clients may be panic if their tokens are missing and exchange supports have to verify the client deposit transactions manually.
+Clients may be panic if they forget to input the correct memo and exchange cannot allocate the fund to their account.
+The exchange support have to verify the client deposit in other ways.

-For all transfer transactions which are intend to deposit tokens to enchanges, it would be nice if binance chain can reject these who have no valid memo.
-Thus clients won’t be panic for losing tokens and exchanges supports won’t suffer from heavy working load.
+For all transfer transactions which are depositing tokens to exchanges, it would be nice if Binance Chain can reject those that have no valid memo.
+Thus clients won’t be panic for losing tokens and exchanges supports won’t suffer from the heavy working load.

+Here a script model is introduced into Binance Chain.
+And each address can add new functions by associate itself with one or more predefined scripts.
+The memo validation is one first type of the scripts to introduce here.

 ## Status
 This BEP is WIP.
 ## Motivation
+This memo validation can be used for any membership based deposit/charge business model.

-Currently, only exchanges can benefit from this BEP.
-However, this BEP proposes an important infrastructure for customized validation functions.
+This BEP also proposes an important infrastructure for customized scripts.
 In the future, more amazing features will be built on it.
 ## Specificaion
-### Add Verification Flags into AppAccount
+### Add Flags into Address Structure
 ```
-type AppAccount struct {
+type Account struct {
   auth.BaseAccount                 `json:"base"`
   Name                 string      `json:"name"`
   FrozenCoins          sdk.Coins   `json:"frozen"`
   LockedCoins          sdk.Coins   `json:"locked"`
   Flags                uint64      `json:”flags”`
 }
 ```
-We will add new field named “flags” into “AppAccount”.
+Each address represents an account.
+The account structure is shown as above.
+We will add a new field named “flags” into “Account”.
 Its data type is 64bit unsigned int.
-The highest bit represents if there are validation functions are associated with this account.
-The rest of each bit will represent a validation function, which means an account can specify at most 63 validation functions.
-By default, all accounts’ flags are zero.
+Each bit will represent a script, which means an account can specify at most 64 scripts.
+The flags of all existing accounts are zero.
 Users can send transactions to update their account flags.
-### New Transaction to Update Account Flags
+### New Transaction: SetAccountFlags
 Parameters for Updating Account Flags

 |       | Type           | Description |